-When you or a loved one are arrested, it can be a scary and stressful time.
+When you or a loved one are arrested and need a Salisbury NC bail bond, it can be a scary and stressful time.
 You may be in shock and rightfully concerned about the future.
 Perhaps you may worry about you or your loved one losing a driver’s license.
 You may fear losing your job and feel embarrassed.
 In some cases, the threat of prison time hangs over you.

 While there is a time and place to address these concerns, the first step always needs to be getting you or your loved one out of the county jail as quickly as possible.

 That’s why DJ’s bail bonds is open 24/7/365.
 We will answer your call immediately.
 As soon as you speak to one of our bail agents, your mind will be put at ease.
 Our bondsmen take care of all the paperwork and get you or your loved one out of jail that day, often in just a few hours.

 Remember, in the eyes of the law, we are all innocent until proven guilty.
 Just because someone has been arrested does not mean they will be found guilty.
 They may not have committed the crime, or they may have been charged with a much more serious crime than the circumstances merit.
 These issues are addressed during the litigation process.

 You or your loved one also have the right to a trial.
 Unfortunately, the time it takes for a case to wend its way through the criminal justice system takes many months and sometimes years.
 Often, the case goes on longer than any potential penalty.
 For this reason, the constitution provides the right to bail.
 Getting out of jail while awaiting trial is a protected civil right because being held in jail is punishment, and no one has to suffer punishment unless they have been proven guilty in a court of law.

 We serve the Salisbury community with a variety of different bail bonds.
 When you go through us, we will work with your unique circumstances to help you be free on bail.
 Some of our bail bond services include: